 If you want to receive compensation for your dog bite injury in Georgia, you will have to report your injury by filing a claim against the owner responsible.
 There is no other way around this.
-While filing a claim seems like a challenging task, with the proper legal representation by your side, it’s effortless.
+While filing a claim seems like a challenging task, it’s effortless with the proper legal representation by your side.

 The dog bite lawyers at John Foy & Associates will help you file your claim and negotiate for your settlement.
-According to the American Animal Hospital Association (AAHA), millions of people get bitten by dogs every year.
-Not all of them will receive compensation, but you can increase the chances of winning a settlement to cover your damages by retaining a lawyer.
+According to the American Animal Hospital Association (AAHA), roughly five million people get bitten by dogs every year.
+If you fall victim to a dog bite, always file a report as soon as possible.

 While it’s not mandatory to report your dog bite to the police or your local animal control, you should still always do so.
 Having a report on file with law enforcement will help you prove your case better when you file your claim.
-Police or animal control reports act as an official document proving that your dog bite incident actually took place.
+In addition, police or animal control reports act as an official document proving that your dog bite incident took place.

 It’s also not mandatory to report your dog bite injury to the insurance companies until you’re ready to file your claim.
 Chances are, they’ll reach out to you first, but always be cautious about accepting or signing anything with them.
 They’re trying to get you to accept a low settlement offer so they can absolve themself of any responsibility towards a higher settlement.

 What If I Didn’t Report My Dog Bite?

 You can still file a claim if you didn’t report your dog bite to the police or animal control.
 If you have any other evidence of your dog bite, such as video recordings, then lacking a report may not be too detrimental to your case.
 However, if you don’t have an official dog bite report on file, the insurance company can use that against you.